 Have fun with the people at work

-It goes without saying, you need to have a life outside work.
+You need to have a life outside of work.
 If all of your friends are work colleagues, you need to work on widening your social circle.

-Time is a precious resource, stop watching the clock and start using your time more wisely.
+Time is a precious resource, stop watching the clock at work and start using your time more wisely.